roaatech/rosaas-docs/content/en/docs/user-manual/products/product-details-exploration.md

 ---
 title: "Product Details Exploration"
 description: "Welcome to the Product Details Exploration section!
-Here, you will gain a comprehensive understanding of your digital products within the ROSAS platform.
+Here, you will gain a comprehensive understanding of your digital products within the RoSaaS platform.
 Uncover valuable insights about each product, its configurations, and capabilities as a Software as a Service (SaaS) solution.
 This documentation empowers you to make informed decisions for efficient product management, SaaSification, and subscription handling."
 lead: "Welcome to the Product Details Exploration section!
-Here, you will gain a comprehensive understanding of your digital products within the ROSAS platform.
+Here, you will gain a comprehensive understanding of your digital products within the RoSaaS platform.
 Uncover valuable insights about each product, its configurations, and capabilities as a Software as a Service (SaaS) solution.
 This documentation empowers you to make informed decisions for efficient product management, SaaSification, and subscription handling."
 date: 2023-07-25T13:36:17+03:00
 lastmod: 2023-07-25T13:36:17+03:00
 draft: false